adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 lookupflag MarkAttachmentType @TOP_MARKS;
 ```

-The class name used with MarkAttachmentType can be either a regular glyph class
+The class name used with `MarkAttachmentType` can be either a regular glyph
-name or a mark class name.
-The glyph sets of the referenced classes must not
+class name or a mark class name.
+The glyph sets of the referenced classes must
-overlap, and the MarkAttachmentType statement can reference at most 15 different
+not overlap, and the MarkAttachmentType statement can reference at most 15
-classes.
+different classes.

-The flag UseMarkFilteringSet was added in OpenType spec 1.6.
-This works the same
+The flag `UseMarkFilteringSet` was added in OpenType spec 1.6.
+This works the
-as the MarkAttachmentType, but allows you to use up to 16K different mark
+same as the `MarkAttachmentType`, but allows you to use up to 16K different mark
 classes, and allows the glyph sets of the referenced classes to overlap.

 ##### lookupflag format B: